Wanderduene/quickstart-webpack/README.md

 ## Where to start?

 The `index.html` can be found in the `dist` folder.
 It's preconfigured to load the via Webpack generated module bundle.
+If you have static resources, wich shouldn't be loaded by Webpack, put it in here.
+When running a build, Webpack generates the resource bundle into this folder.
+The content of this folder is production ready and can deployed / copied to any kind of webserver (i.e. [Apache](https://httpd.apache.org/)).
+It will be a standard ECMAScript 5 webapplication.
+Node.js and npm are not needed in production.

-The main entry point of your web application ist the `index.js`, you can find in the `src` folder.
-Start your implementation here :)
+The main entry point of your web application is the `index.js`, you can find in the `src` folder.
+Start your implementation here.
+Use the ECMAScript 6 module-system, by using [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export).

+All scripts and resources, that should be handled by Webpack, should be placed in the `src` folder (except for the libraries you installed via npm).
+In the default configuration of this project Webpack can import .js and .jsx files (add React), .css and .scss files, JPG's, PNG's, SVG's and various Webfont files.

 ## How to add React?

-If you want to have a [React](https://reactjs.org/) application you just have to excecute ```npm install react react-dom``` to add the frontend libraries and ```npm install --save-dev babel-preset-react``` to add the backend library to parse JSX files.
+If you want to have a [React](https://reactjs.org/) application you just have to excecute ```npm install react react-dom```, to add the frontend libraries.
+Then run ```npm install --save-dev babel-preset-react``` to add the backend library to parse JSX files.

-Then just add to the presets in your `.babelrc` file the value '`react`':
+Then just add the value `react` to the presets in your `.babelrc` file :

 ```javascript
 {